Version2beta/talks/idiomatic_erlang_in_42_minutes/idiomatic_erlang.md

 ```
 ]

 Erlang does a special unpacking job when it comes to lists.
 If you've ever studied Lisp or Scheme or any of the derived languages, you might be familiar with the terms CAR and CDR, referring to the pointer for the first element of a list, and the pointer for the second element, which carries with it the links for the rest of the list.
 Erlang refers to the Head and Tail of a list similarly.
 Head refers to the first element, and Tail gets you the rest of the list.
-In a list with one element, Tail is an empty list.

 [ slide